-- Junior Band at the annual Junior Music Residential in York - Symphony Orchestra at Ripon Cathedral for the Harrogate International Youth Music Festival - Chamber Choir at the National Festival of Music for Youth Schools Prom at the Royal Albert Hall - Symphonic Wind Band at the Mayor of Harrogate's Carol Concert - Ten students were selected to perform with the Band of the Royal Air Force College, RAF Cranwell, Lincolnshire
+- Junior musicians at the annual Junior Music Residential in York. - Chamber Choir at the National Festival of Music for Youth Schools Prom at the Royal Albert Hall. - Symphonic Wind Band at the Mayor of Harrogate's Carol Concert. - Ten students were selected to perform with the Band of the Royal Air Force College, RAF Cranwell, Lincolnshire. - Swing Band and Symphonic Wind Band performed at Lake Konstanz in July 2018. - A small ensemble from the Chamber Choir provided entertainment at Betty's Tea Rooms Candlelight Christmas Dinner.

 In recent years our ensembles and choirs have travelled overseas performing in Florence, Montecatini and San Gimignano, a tour in China including a performance at the Forbidden City Concert Hall, Beijing, and the world famous Montreux Jazz Festival in Switzerland.
-The Swing Band appeared at the Edinburgh Jazz and Blues Festival in July 2016 and the Chamber Choir completed a stunning concert tour to Barcelona in July 2017.
+The Swing Band appeared at the Edinburgh Jazz and Blues Festival in July 2016 and the Chamber Choir completed a stunning concert tour to Barcelona in July 2017, and in July 2018 the Symphonic Wind Band and Swing Band toured to Lake Konstanz, performing to great acclaim in Swiss and German venues.
+Our latest overseas tour took the Chamber Choir to Belgium in July 2019, performing in Bruges and Ypres Cathedral, sharing a joint concert with Roeselare Chamber Choir and, very movingly, singing at the daily Last Post Ceremony at the Menin Gate in Ypres.